hanseltime/stylis-ie11-plugins/packages/css-vars-revert/README.md

 ### How it works

-The solution put forth by this plugin, assumes that the css variable declarations will be passed through the same stylis processor BEFORE any css that uses them.
+The solution put forth by this plugin assumes that the css variable declarations will be passed through the same stylis processor BEFORE any css that uses them.
 The plugin tries its best to backwards apply variable definitions based on parent scope (but mileage will vary if making complex variable declarations).